MaticsL/image_caption/README.md

 # Image Caption

-This is an simple implementation of `Image Caption` trained on MS COCO dataset.
+This is a simple implementation of `Image Caption` trained on MS COCO dataset.

 The project is based on these repos: